Frequently Answered Questions

 What type of accounts does TILLIT offer?

-We currently offer a Stocks & Shares ISA and a General Investment Account (GIA).
+We currently offer a Stocks & Shares ISA, a General Investment Account (GIA) and a Self Invested Personal Pension (SIPP).

 At TILLIT we believe in quality over quantity.
 Choice is good, but too much choice can be overwhelming, even paralysing.
 That is why we have whittled thousands of funds down to what we believe are the best-in-class.

 Everything in the TILLIT universe is available for all accounts.
-Regardless of whether you have a Stocks & Shares ISA or a General Investment Account, you can invest in whatever you like!
+Regardless of whether you have a Stocks & Shares ISA, a General Investment Account or a Pension, you can invest in whatever you like!

 How long do orders take to process?